srinandan/DevJam/README.md

 #Apigee DevJam

-Welcome to the apigee DevJam list.
-Herein you'll find labs instructions, and resources for running through this day long list of exercises.
+Welcome to the Apigee DevJam list.
+Herein you'll find lab instructions and resources for running through this day long list of exercises.

 ##Agenda